 This shows that visual-spatial intelligence can be improved with practice and dedication.
 See below for more details.

 At What Age Does Visual-Spatial Intelligence Peak?
 When Does it Start Declining?
-Can it Be Improved?
+Can it Be Improved at any Age?

-However, it’s possible to slow down or even stop visual-spatial intelligence decline.
+However, it’s possible to slow down or even stop visual-spatial intelligence decline, regardless of age.

-And visual-spatial intelligence exercises can help reduce cognitive decline by up to 20% in older adults.
+And visual-spatial intelligence exercises help reduce cognitive decline by up to 20% in older adults.
+(Source)

 How Much Faster is Visual Processing Compared to Textual Processing?

-Individuals with high visual-spatial intelligence can process visual information approximately 60,000 times faster than textual information.
+Individuals with high visual-spatial intelligence process visual information approximately 60,000 times faster than textual information.
+(Source)

-People with strong visual-spatial skills are 25% more likely to excel in fields requiring pattern recognition.
+In fact, people with strong visual-spatial skills are 25% more likely to excel in fields requiring pattern recognition.
+(Source)

-This is logical because most bilingual people are fluent in two related languages so knowing one helps you recognize the common patterns in other.
+This is logical because most bilingual people are fluent in two related languages so knowing one helps them recognize the common patterns in other.

-People with strong visual-spatial intelligence can recall approximately 40% more details from visual scenes compared to those with lower spatial abilities.
+People with strong visual-spatial intelligence recall approximately 40% more details from visual scenes compared to those with lower spatial abilities.
+(Source)

 What is Visual Spatial Intelligence (Definition and Meaning)?

-Definition: Visual spatial intelligence is the ability to perceive, analyze, and manipulate visual information in space, including the capacity to mentally visualize, create, and understand the spatial relationships between objects.
-Spatially intelligent people are able to “think in three dimensions” and easily picture things from different angles or perspectives.
+Visual spatial intelligence is the ability to perceive, analyze, and manipulate visual information in space.
+It includes the capacity to mentally visualize, create, and understand the spatial relationships between objects.

 What are Some Visual-Spatial Intelligence Examples and Activities?